San Sebastian Food Travel Guide

 There are plenty of Michelin Star restaurants in San Sebastian.
 It’s the epitome of the San Sebastian food travel scene to dine at one Michelin Star restaurant during a visit.

 It’s a good idea to make reservations way ahead of time.
 Many of the restaurants also close down for a few weeks or a month during the year, so plan you trip accordingly.
-Plan to spend between €100-€300 per person.
+Plan to spend between €100-€300 per person, on the higher end if wine is involved.

 Order a full copy of the Michelin Guide to Spain.